 In March 2016, the Obama administration announced the availability of $65.8 million through the Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative to help coal-impacted communities transform and revitalize their economies.
 To help Appalachian communities prepare to apply for assistance, ARC held a series of webinars on POWER grant opportunities and the grant application process.
 Videos of all of the webinars are available on this playlist.

-Fifteen institutions from 10 Appalachian states participated in the 2015 conference, "Strengthening Community Assets to Shape a Positive Future for Appalachia."
-The schools and their project topics included the following:
+The 2015 ATP conference, "Strengthening Community Assets to Shape a Positive Future for Appalachia," was held December 4-5.
+Fifteen institutions from 10 Appalachian states participated.
+The schools and their project topics were:

 Alfred State College: "Visualizing a New Town Center in Southport, New York"